NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 + Convert the image to HSV
 + Apply a threshold to only show the yellow colour space
 + Apply edge detection to the image
-+ Apply hough circle detection to the image
++ Apply hough circle detection to the image giving us a list of detected circle center points and their radii.

 It is important to note that hough circle detection can easily mistake two close but separate circles as one circle.